|Gentex Rear View Mirror Upgrade

 plug.
 It just pulls out.

-still connecting the circuit board to the mirror, separate
+still connecting the circuit board to the mirror

-circuit board from the mirror and turn the circuit
+glass, separate the circuit board from the mirror and

 That dark blue rectangle is the compass/temperature display.